shadow30812/riemann/docs/README.md

 pip install .
 ```

+Latest pre-compiled build is available at <https://github.com/shadow30812/riemann/releases/latest>

 ### Windows

-Builds are distributed as packaged desktop binaries.
+Builds are sometimes distributed as packaged desktop binaries along with the Linux releases.

 Native dependencies such as PDFium are bundled during release packaging.

+Launch Riemann.exe after decompressing the zip file to open the application.

 ---